 4. Research companies you may want to work for, vertical markets that may be a fit, and companies that are in businesses you have interest in.
 This is another key piece in your career strategy.
-I was working with a client and during the discovery phase I figured out that he preferred not only working for companies in the B2C space, but he was very interested in companies doing sports related work.
+I was working with a client and during the discovery phase I figured out that he preferred not only working for companies in the B2C space, but he was very interested in companies doing sports-related work.
 Consequently, this opened up a multitude of companies for him that had been living in a blind spot.
 In other words, he had no clue this was an area of interest for him.

 6. Interviewing – There are many books out there that give interviewing advice, but nothing takes the place of an interactive conversation.
 Find someone to mock interview with so you can get feedback on your non-verbal behaviors and your oral cadence and language.
-You may have no idea that every 5th word out of your mouth is “um” or “you know”.
-If you don’t have anyone qualified to do this, and haven’t hired a coach/advisor to take you through this process, at the very least practice in front of the mirror.
+You may have no idea that every fifth word out of your mouth is “um” or “you know”.
+If you don’t have anyone qualified to do this and haven’t hired a coach to take you through this process, at the very least practice in front of the mirror.
 This way you can see your non-verbal cues and how you speak.
 It’s imperative you learn these things about yourself as your verbal and non-verbal communications will directly impact your success in an interview.

 7. Due Diligence – Due diligence and reference checking is not just for the employer.
 It’s just as important that you do your research into the company and the people you may be working for.
 Talk to current and former employees about their experiences with the company and management.
 Think of this as a fact-finding mission.
 Be a dog with a bone.
 Start your due diligence as soon as you’re a viable candidate.
 You don’t want to wait until you’ve received an offer, as this can be a labor-intensive process.
 If you don’t do your due diligence and something comes up after you’ve begun working that you could have uncovered prior, you have no one to blame but yourself.